-Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
-The claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
-An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements, as calculated on a Solvency II basis.
-The claims experience refund arising in 2017 amounted to €6,436,898 (2016: €4,781,230).
+Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements over its planning time-horizon, is returnable to its policyholders (credit unions) by way of a claims experience refund.
+Such a claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
+An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements as calculated on a Solvency II basis.
+The claims experience refund payable to Credit Unions has increased from €5.8m in 2018 to €12.6m in 2019 due to an improvement in underwriting performance and higher investment returns.
+Although it is probable that the claims experience refund will be paid in full, any payment to credit unions will be deferred until further information is available on the mortality levels and trends arising from COVID-19 and the impact this will have on the Company.

-Directors fees, expenses and emoluments amounted to €345,358 in 2017 (2016: €325,923).
+Directors fees, expenses and emoluments amounted to €378,263 in 2019 (2018: €356,103).